hotwax/oms-documentation/user-manuals/inventory/safety-stock/set-bulk-safety-stock.md

 1. Navigate to the `Hamburger Menu > PIM > Products` to open the View Products page.

-2. Choose filters to select multiple products or search for the specific product for which you want to set up safety stock in multiple facilities.
+2. Choose filters to select multiple products or search for the specific product for which you want to set up safety stock on all facilities.

 3. Click the `Manage Safety Stock` button to set the safety stock.